singularityhub/sregistry/docs/setup.md

 You can then add your files, and submit a PR to the main repo.
 We will have tests that ping your registry to ensure correct naming of files and registry address, along with a preview of the content that is added.
 If you want to prevew locally, you can run `jekyll serve`.

 Great!
 Now that you have your accounts, you probably want to learn about how to build and push images!
-You will need to read about the [client](client.md) to do this.
+First you need to generate a [credential](credentials.md), and then you will can read about the [client](client.md).